 It became evident that the only way to make this project feasible was to design entirely using “standard construction”.
 This meant that nothing could be added beyond time proven basic construction details.
 Since the entire house was to be framed using 2” x 4” studs there would be a slight additional cost for wall insulation in order to get to R-20 as required by Title 24.

 The biggest concern was being able to get a stick-framed roof using 2”x 8” rafters approved.
 The solution in this case was to add a collar beam; this wouldn’t have been acceptable in a location with any sort of snow load.
 The original house also had a huge full brick fireplace but that has been removed in the version of the plan being offered here.
 A wood-burning stove might be a better solution for those in a community that allows wood smoke.

 Raised floor framing seemed preferable so that future renovations or repairs would not require jack-hammering a concrete slab.
 The foundation stem walls in this case were concrete block on a poured concrete footing with a two foot crawl space.
 It would have been preferable to add a concrete skim coat in the crawl space but low cost was a top priority.

-This house fit on a small fifty foot wide lot and has a small overall footprint.
+This house fits on a small fifty foot wide lot and has a small overall footprint of 70′ x 32′ including the garage.
 For those that seek a very inexpensive and simple three bedroom, two bath house this plan could be a definite front runner.
 Those that have purchased this ebook may buy the entire building plans at a significant discount during the launch period.
 Buy the ebook showing the floor plans using any of the forms at www.easybuildingplans.com Please put “house without engineering” in the inquiry.
-You may also buy the full plans HERE
+You may also buy the full plans for $125 HERE